 Swiss relieved Credit Suisse probe in US is over

-Credit Suisse shares were up 1 percent at 26.33 Swiss francs Tuesday.
+Credit Suisse shares closed up almost 1 percent higher at 26.32 Swiss francs Tuesday.